xmos/lib_camera/doc/programming_guide/02_Architecture_and_Design.rst

 Module description:

 #.
 Camera section: the camera section takes care of start, process and stop the camera.
-It has to be aware of the sensor configuration (in sesnor section) and meet the user demands (in user section).
+It has to be aware of the sensor configuration (in sensor section) and meet the user demands (in user section).
 #.
 User section: the user section is the interface between the user and the camera, where we define what we want to do with the frames.
 #.
 Sensor section: configuration and control of the sensor.
 #.
 Host section: provide the interface to write the frames or files to the host.